-ED3205 Instruction in Literacy for Inclusive Elementary Education I 3 credits
+ED3205 Instruction in Literacy for Inclusive Elementary Education I 3 credits and mixed media.

-This is the first of a two-part course in literacy.
-It reviews the complexity of language learning, from children's innate capacities to the social, cognitive and linguistic supports in the environment.
-It includes a study of literacy, reading, comprehension, writing, literature, listening, speaking, vocabulary development, grammar, handwriting, spelling, and mixed media.
 Literacy is related to a constructivist framework and attention is given to beginning literacy skills.
 Candidates learn to adapt literacy instruction and assessment to accommodate the special learning needs of all students.
-Candidates become familiar with the Code of Ethics established by the International Reading Association and literacy related standards in the NJPST and NJCCCS and/or Common Core Standards (CCSS).
+Candidates become familiar with the Code of Ethics established by the International Reading Association and literacy related standards in the NJPST and NJCCSS and/or Common Core State Standards (CCSS).
 Prerequisites: EDC3105, ED3110, ED3100.